 The Writing Centre

-We offer in-person (face-to-face) appointments in OM 1411 as well as online, virtual appointments (synchronous and asynchronous).
+We offer in-person (face-to-face) appointments in OM 1411, as well as online appointments: synchronous (video call) and asynchronous (email feedback).

 Creative Writing Fridays

 - Calling all creative writers!
 During the Fall 23 and Winter 24 semester, we have creative writing sessions on Fridays from 1:00 pm to 2:00 pm.
 No registration required.

 - Join a community of fellow writers for tea, snacks, and encouragement!
 Students will have the opportunity to write to a prompt, work on their own writing projects, and receive feedback.

 What students can expect from the Writing Centre

 The Writing Centre acknowledges that the writing process is "an inherently imperfect, ongoing process fraught with insecurity" (Chavez, 2021, p.
 172).

 - encourage you to build your writing skills by providing explanations, examples, and resources

 - avoid "editing" or "correcting" an entire paper